jmuller3140/weather-app/README.md

 ## With more time I would...
-  1) Try to display the information in a more aesthetically pleasing.
+  1. Try to display the information in a more aesthetically pleasing.
 All the other weather apps I saw graph the increase of decrease in temperature.
 It would be cool to make graphs over time for the information at the very least.
-  2) Add a Celcius and/or Kelvin feature.
-  3) Figure out a more accurate way to calculate what logo I need to show on the 5 day panels.
+  2. Figure out a more accurate way to calculate what logo I need to show on the 5 day panels.